-In the fall of 2018, I will be joining the faculty of Ohio Northern University’s History, Political Science, and Geography Department as an Assistant Professor of Political Science.
+In the fall of 2018, I joined the faculty of Ohio Northern University’s History, Political Science, and Geography Department as an Assistant Professor of Political Science.

 In August 2017, I graduated with a dual title PhD in Political Science (American politics) and Women’s,Gender, and Sexuality Studies from Penn State.
 Prior to coming to Penn State, I received a B.A. in political science from Roanoke College in Salem, Virginia and worked as a research assistant at the Urban Institute in Washington, D.C.

 My research focuses on the intersection of representation and public policy, with a particular emphasis on how marginalized populations are represented in the American political system.
 My dissertation examined this relationship by exploring how the stereotypes placed onto welfare (specifically, Temporary Assistance for Needy Families) recipients translate into state welfare policy.